codebrainz/geanypy/docs/source/dialogs.rst

 miscellaneous dialogs, etc.  You can of course just use the :mod:`gtk` module to create your own dialogs as well.

+.. note:: Most of these dialogs can also easily be created by just using the
+    :class:`gtk.Dialog` or one of its subclasses.

 .. function:: show_input([title=None[, parent=None[, label_text=None[, default_text=None]]]])

     Shows a :class:`gtk.Dialog` to ask the user for text input.